Home · Blog · Economics & Policy · · Updated Oct 22, 2025 · 6 min read

 Previously, XOR had been redenominated 1 : 100 earlier in 2025.

-This new 1 : 1 million update consolidates units even further and prepares the token for interoperability across SORA v3’s Hub Chain and external subnets.
+This new 1 : 1 million update consolidates units even further and prepares the token for interoperability across SORA v3’s Hub Chain and future subnets.

 Understanding XOR’s Token Supply Model